What is the course about?

-Mary Flanagan is an Irish-American novelist living in London.
+The Tutor: Mary Flanagan is an Irish-American novelist living in London.
 She has taught Creative Writing at the University of East Anglia, Birkbeck and Leicester University where she was a writing fellow.
 She is also a literary critic and has reviewed for The Guardian, The Sunday Times, The Observer, The Evening Standard, The Independent and The New York Times Review of Books.

 City Lit reserves the right to change course tutors from those advertised in this outline.
 In line with our refund policy we are unable to grant a refund on the grounds of a change of tutor.

 - Constructive workshopping of student short stories and novel excerpts